-We are committed to maintaining the highest standards of teaching and learning across the school, including for those children with SEN.
+We are committed to maintaining the highest standards of teaching and learning across the school, including for those children with SEND.

-In line with the SEN Code of Practice (2014) the SENCO is a qualified teacher, who holds a National Award in Special educational Needs Co-Ordination
+In line with the SEND Code of Practice (2014) the SENDCo is a qualified teacher, who holds a National Award in Special educational Needs Co-Ordination.

-In addition, the SENCO attends local SEN Cluster Group meetings, and other training or briefing meetings provided by the Local Authority.
+In addition, the SENDCo attends local SEND Cluster Group meetings, and other training or briefing meetings provided by the Local Authority.

-Where a particular need is identified, suitable training is sought for any staff working with children with SEN, either within the school's Professional Development Programme or provided elsewhere.
-As a Special School, we are committed to continuous professional development for all staff to ensure that they have the skills, knowledge and understanding to support all our learners.
+Where a particular need is identified, suitable training is sought for any staff working with children with SEND, either within the school's Professional Development Programme or provided elsewhere.
+As a Special School, we are committed to continuous professional development for all staff to ensure that they have the skills, knowledge and understanding to support all our pupils.